Tammy Hembrow Shows Off Insane Curves In Scanty Pink Bikini For Sizzling New Video

 "You look amazing my queen," a fourth individual asserted.

 Tammy frequently updates her social media accounts with jaw-dropping looks.
-She shared a post just yesterday that displayed her in a racy crop top and formfitting denim jeans.
+She shared a post just yesterday that showed her in a racy crop top and formfitting denim jeans.